 While serving on the Miami-Dade County School Board, Congresswoman Frederica S. Wilson noticed a pattern of young minority young men being incarcerated, entering the drug trade, or dropping out of school.

 Congresswoman Wilson began to challenge the men of Miami-Dade County to intervene in the lives of minority male youth.
 Thus, in March 1993, initiated by the Miami-Dade County School Board, the 500 African American Male Role Models of Excellence was born.
 Wilson’s vision gained an immediate response from the community and continues to serve as a major force in the transition of raising young boys into manhood.
 In 1994 the name was converted to the 500 Role Models of Excellence Project.
 Due to the increased enrollment of mentors and students, it is now recognized as the 5000 Role Models of Excellence Project.

-During the 2015-2016 school year, The 5000 Role Models of Excellence Project was initiated in Duval County Public Schools.
-Currently we have 16 sites including our pilot elementary site located at Carter G. Woodson Elementary.
+During the 2015-2016 school year, the 5000 Role Models of Excellence Project was initiated in Duval County Public Schools.
+Currently we have 17 sites that includes elementary, middle, and high schools.